Our apprentices

 Jay

-Jay is a first-year apprentice, working in Blood Sciences at the Priory Hospital, Birmingham.
+Jay is a second-year apprentice, working in Blood Sciences at the Priory Hospital, Birmingham.

 “I have a great work-life balance.
 I chose TDL because I wanted to continue my science education after school.
 I attended university, but I struggled because I was taught in large classes without individual attention.
 The apprenticeship at TDL has helped me expand my knowledge and gain valuable support from my colleagues.
 TDL has changed my life, and I’m confident in my chosen field, comfortable with the company and look forward to working with them in future.”